KnowEnG/Samples_Clustering_Pipeline/README.md

 # Samples Clustering Pipeline
 This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, samples clustering pipeline.
-This pipeline clusters samples in a user submitted spreadsheet (with samples as columns and genes as rows).
+This pipeline clusters samples that are provided in a given spreadsheet (with gene-labels as rows and sample-labels as columns).

 One can select one of four clustering options that are based on non-negative matrix factorization (nmf):